micgonzalez/Data-Visualizations-in-Power-BI/README.md

 # Summary of Skills
-I used the windows environment with the Power BI program to complete this project.
+I used the windows environment with an excel file to be used with the Power BI program to complete this project.

 # Preview